enhancv/developer/README.md

 ### Technology
 We do this with `nodejs`, `webpack`, `es6`, `react`, `redux` and `python`, on `heroku` and `AWS`.
 We use [github flow](https://guides.github.com/introduction/flow/) for our developing process with mutual code reviews and a good amount of integration & unit tests.
-We also have some of our code open sourced at https://github.com/enhancv. as we believe that coding in the open produces code that is well documented, tested, refined and lasting.
-For an in-depth technologies overview see [TECHNOLOGIES.md](TECHNOLOGIES.md).
+We also have some of our code open sourced at https://github.com/enhancv, as we believe that coding in the open produces code that is well documented, tested, refined, and lasting.
+For an in-depth technologies overview, see [TECHNOLOGIES.md](TECHNOLOGIES.md).

 ### What we need
 We need a person with attention to detail and drive for excellence, with an experience in several projects.
-We like to invest in proper solutions and aggressively refactor problematic areas but sometimes you should be able to get your hands dirty - [real artists ship](https://www.quora.com/What-did-Steve-Jobs-mean-by-real-artists-ship).
-Specific languages and frameworks knowledge is not that important for us as we know that good developers can pick up new tools with ease, but obviously web tech experience is a plus.
-You'll be working with both client and server tech but if you like to concentrate on one of those you could do that as well.
+We like to invest in proper solutions and aggressively refactor problematic areas, but sometimes you should be able to get your hands dirty - [real artists ship](https://www.quora.com/What-did-Steve-Jobs-mean-by-real-artists-ship).
+Specific languages and frameworks knowledge is not that important for us, as we know that good developers can pick up new tools with ease, but obviously web tech experience is a plus.
+You'll be working with both client and server tech, but if you like to concentrate on one of those you could do that as well.

 ## How to apply
 Send us a line at work@enhancv.com with your resume and project examples / open source code, and we can take it from there.
 We're [hiring without whiteboards](https://github.com/poteto/hiring-without-whiteboards), so we’d ask human questions during our interviews, and make a follow-up with a practical assignment after that.